aaronmccollum/primereact-project/README.md

 I added this and embedded my DataTables inside the three Accordians.
 Setting the 'multiple' prop with no value lets you open multiple tabs at a time.
 The 'multiple' is set on the parent <Accordian> so it affects everything inside it.
 ### InputText
 I added this most recently to have a future search box.
+### Menu
+5/12/25 - Added a Menu that will appear when you click the blue "hamburger" button.
+This references an array of objects with a label and icon for each that determine the menu items.
+I use a `useRef` React hook to reference the menu.

 ## CSS Styles
 ### App.css